 Tuli, SE1 2TF

 Tuli was a large Chinese restaurant on Tooley Street near London Bridge Station.
-It closed some time around December 2012 in connection with improvement works at the station, and as of June 2013 the premises remain boarded up photo.
+It closed some time around December 2012 in connection with improvement works at the station, and as of June 2013 the premises were boarded up photo.
+The building was later demolished, and is now the site of a new concourse for London Bridge station.

 The information below is retained for people who want to know what it was like.